DanielHearn/danielhearn.github.io/src/blog/content/blog/sprawlopolis/index.md

 review: "HIGHLY_RECOMMENDED"
 pros:
   [
-    "Massively replayable 816 scoring combinations",
+    "Massively replayable with 816 scoring combinations",
-    "Easy to pick up and clear away",
+    "Easy to pick up and play",
-    "Expansions are small but add additional complexity (not all are great though)", "Active solo community challenges on the button shy discord", "Very good value",
+    "Expansions are small but add additional complexity (not all are great though)", "Active solo challenges on the Button Shy Games community discord", "Very good value",
-    "Can choose to play quicker or slower depending on how far you want to plan ahead", ]
+    "Simple mechanics but with surprising depth",
+  ]
 cons:
   [
-    "Some scoring combinations are much easier or harder than others, making some combinations unfun", "Co-op mode is not well designed as you just takes turns without showing your cards to avoid alpha gamers", ]
+    "Some scoring combinations are much easier or harder than others, making some combinations unfun", "Co-op mode is not well designed as you just work together by taking turns without showing your cards", ]
 buy_links:
   [